-If the child moves to another setting the Safeguarding file should be sent, (electronically in the case of CPOMS and by registered post otherwise) immediately to the Designated Safeguarding Lead at the new setting, making sure that the Safeguarding file is transferred separately from the main pupil file.
+If the child moves to another setting the Safeguarding file should be sent via CPOMS if available otherwise hand delivered or by registered post immediately to the Designated Safeguarding Lead at the new setting, making sure that the Safeguarding file is transferred separately from the main pupil file.
 There must be liaison between the two Designated Safeguarding Leads in order to ensure a smooth and safe transition for the child.

-Where the new school is not known, the Educational Welfare Service and pupil tracking officer at Cheshire West and Chester should be informed so that the child can be included on the database for missing pupils and action taken to ascertain the safety and wellbeing of the child and that the child is receiving their right to education.
+Where the new school is not known, the Educational Welfare Service and pupil tracking officer at Cheshire West and Chester should be informed so that the child can be included on the data base for missing pupils and action taken to ascertain the safety and wellbeing of the child and that the child is receiving their right to education.